 - The invited reviewer cannot be the author’s relative/supervisor/colleague, nor may he/she have co-authored a publication with the author within the last three years.

 - The review process is carried out anonymously, but the manuscript and the reviewers’ contact information are archived for possible future need.
-(In order to ensure a blind review process, the authors are asked to follow the given instructions.)

 - The reviewers should assess the comprehensiveness of the material used in the article, the author’s ability to master the theoretical framework, the reliability and accuracy of the research implementation as well as the originality and novelty of the results in relation to earlier research, according to the standards of the discipline in question.